Celebrating Our 33rd Year - 1981-2014 - Our 17th Year on the Web - 1997-2014

 The most effective means employed to control rodent is exclusion.
 If openings are eliminated, in most cases, rodents cannot get into a structure.
 However, sometimes a dirt floor may exist inside a structure to which a burrowing rodent may find entry.
 Exclusion or rodent-proofing, requires strong material through which rodents may not be able to gnaw such as concrete, sheet metal, coarse grade steel wool, hardware cloth and crushed glass.
 We sell a repair product called Stuf-fit, a copper mesh that is malleable and rust proof, for this purpose.

 Another method to help with exclusion is to repel rodents away.
 Evac Rodent Repellent is an natural product based on balsam fir oil.
-Packed in 2.5 ounce pouches, it may be place in confined areas indoor or outdoors including sheds, inside motor vehicle or RV's and in other similar situations.
+Packed in 2.5 ounce pouches, it may be place in confined areas indoor or used in outdoors settings including sheds, inside motor vehicle or RV's and in other similar situations.

 The final step in the process of creating a rodent free environment is eliminating existing infestations from a structure.
 Trapping is an effective rodent control technique.
-There are humane traps such as Havahart TM Traps which can trap mice without harming them but require frequent monitoring.
-Multiple catch traps such as Victor Tin Cat and Ketch-All may also capture rodents without harming them, but also require frequent monitoring.
+There are humane traps such as Havahart TM Traps which can trap mice or rats without harming them but require frequent monitoring.
+Multiple catch traps such as Victor Tin Cat and Ketch-All may also capture mice without harming them, but also require frequent monitoring.
 Snap traps and glue traps may also be used to quickly and effectively deal with rodent problems.

 The most common rodent control technique is the application of rodenticide bait.
 Most products used today are anti-coagulant type baits.
 These kill the rodent by thinning the blood until the animal hemorrhages internally.
 The animal suffers some dizziness, then dies from the loss of blood.
 Elimination of rodent using anticoagulants typically takes from five to ten days.